Chart Color Schemes

 Ballajura's population is slightly younger than the national pattern

-Ballajura's median age in 2021 was 37 years, matching Greater Perth's figure and closely resembling Australia's median age of 38 years.
-The 55-64 age group constituted 14.8% of Ballajura's population, higher than Greater Perth's percentage.
-Conversely, the 25-34 cohort made up 11.9%, which was less prevalent compared to Greater Perth.
-Between 2021 and the present day, the 65-74 age group has increased from 8.4% to 10.2% of Ballajura's population.
-Meanwhile, the 45-54 cohort has decreased from 13.4% to 11.8%.
-By 2041, demographic projections indicate significant changes in Ballajura's age structure.
-The 75-84 group is projected to grow by 95%, rising from 902 people to 1,756.
-This growth will be led by the aging population dynamic, with those aged 65 and above accounting for 97% of the projected population increase.
-Conversely, the 25-34 and 0-4 age cohorts are expected to experience population declines.
+Ballajura's median age is 37, matching Greater Perth's figure and closely resembling Australia's median age of 38.
+The 55-64 age group constitutes 14.8% of Ballajura's population, higher than Greater Perth's percentage.
+Conversely, the 25-34 cohort makes up 11.9%, lower than Greater Perth's figure.
+Between 2021 and present day, the 65 to 74 age group has increased from 8.4% to 10.2%.
+Meanwhile, the 45 to 54 age group has decreased from 13.4% to 11.8%.
+By 2041, demographic projections indicate significant shifts in Ballajura's age structure.
+Notably, the 75 to 84 group is expected to grow by 93%, reaching 1,759 people from 910.
+This growth is primarily driven by an aging population, with those aged 65 and above accounting for 98% of projected growth.
+In contrast, the 25-34 and 0-4 age cohorts are anticipated to experience population declines.